carpentries/instructor-training/_extras/checkout.md

 in [the Etherpad]({{page.demopad}}) shortly before it begins.

 Your demo must be for a lesson in the curriculum of the Carpentry (Software or Data) for which you are qualifying.
-Instructors seeking to qualify for both Carpentries, must teach 5-minute demonstrations for both a Data Carpentry and a Software Carpentry lesson.
-You may choose to do these two demonstrations in the same sessions or on separate days.
+Instructors seeking to qualify for both Carpentries must teach 5-minute demonstrations for both a Data Carpentry and a Software Carpentry lesson.
+You may choose to do these two demonstrations in the same session or on separate days.

 If you want to do your demonstration(s) in a language other than English,